alexbelgium/hassio-addons/paperless_ng/README.md

 networkdisks: "<//SERVER/SHARE>" # list of smbv2/3 servers to mount (optional)
 cifsusername: "username" # smb username (optional)
-cifspassword: "password" # smb password (optional) CONFIG_LOCATION : Location of the config.yaml (see below) OCRLANG : fra,eng #Any language can be set from this page (always three letters) [here](https://tesseract-ocr.github.io/tessdoc/Data-Files#data-files-for-version-400-november-29-2016).
+cifspassword: "password" # smb password (optional)
+CONFIG_LOCATION: Location of the config.yaml (see below)
+OCRLANG: fra,eng #Any language can be set from this page (always three letters) [here](https://tesseract-ocr.github.io/tessdoc/Data-Files#data-files-for-version-400-november-29-2016).
 TZ: Europe/Paris # Sets a specific timezone
 ```

 - Config.yaml

 Custom env variables can be added to the config.yaml file referenced in the addon options.
 Full env variables can be found here : https://paperless-ng.readthedocs.io/en/latest/configuration.html.
 It must be entered in a valid yaml format, that is verified at launch of the addon.